Factory model school

-"Factory model schools", "factory model education", or "industrial era schools" are ahistorical' terms that emerged in the mid to late-20th century and are used by writers and speakers as a rhetorical device by those advocating changes to education systems.
+"Factory model schools", "factory model education", "industrial era schools", "industrial models" are ahistorical' terms that emerged in the mid to late-20th century and are used by writers and speakers as a rhetorical device by those advocating changes to education systems.
 Educational historians describe the phrase as misleading and an inaccurate representation of the development of American public education.'
-Education historian Sherman Dorn offers:the [factory model school] myth exits because teaching and schooling is risk-averse, and because we argue based on metaphors: schools as factories, teachers as armies, schools as malls... knowing the accurate history frees us from the idea that schools cannot change.
+Education historian Sherman Dorn offers:the [factory model school] myth exists because teaching and schooling is risk-averse, and because we argue based on metaphors: schools as factories, teachers as armies, schools as malls... knowing the accurate history frees us from the idea that schools cannot change.
 They can, and we are not the first generation to try.
 Nor will we be the last.

 Generally speaking, when used, the terms are referencing characteristics of European education that emerged in the late 18th century and then in North America in the mid-19th century that include top-down management, outcomes designed to meet societal needs, age-based classrooms, the modern liberal arts curriculum, and a focus on producing results.
-The phrase is typically used in the context of discussing what the author has identified as negative aspects of public (or government-funded) schools.
-As an example, the historically inaccurate statement from David Brooks: "factory model of schools are 'designed to create docile subjects and factory workers.'"
+The phrase is typically used in the context of discussing what the author has identified as negative aspects of public (or government-funded) schools or what they see as a purpose of formal education.
+As an example, David Brooks wrote, "factory model of schools are 'designed to create docile subjects and factory workers.'"
 The phrases are also used to incorrectly suggest the look of American education hasn't changed since the 19th century.